-The linchpin to refining this models can be found among anomalous stars, particularly those found in stellar clusters.
+The linchpin to refining these models can be found among anomalous stars, particularly those found in stellar clusters.
 This includes stars with odd pulsational signatures, unusual chemical abundances, and rapid rotation rates.

 Below I describe some of the ways I detect and investigate these sources.

 Peculiar Chemical Abundances